 Here, the balance of equities tips in St. Michael's favor.
 Failing to grant the requested injunction will continue to deprive St. Michael's of its rights pursuant to the First Amendment of the United States Constitution.
 And, the requested relief must be granted by September 20, 2021, or the irreparable harm will set in, indelibly.
 Meanwhile, Defendants will suffer no harm if St. Michael's is granted the requested injunctive relief.
 Rather, an injunction will merely restore the rights guaranteed by the U.S. Constitution.
 Indeed, the only entity that may potentially be harmed by allowing the rally to go forward is the USCCB, and its "harm" will simply be from having to hear views it does not like.
-A preliminary injunction must issue.
+A temporary restraining order, to be converted into a preliminary injunction, must issue.